How to Change The Font Size on Your iPhone

 Not all of the iOS apps adhere to the text size setting we will be customizing, so please keep that in mind.
 The main iPhone apps do however, adjust with the level of font size you can adjust as a user.
 This always depends on the design choices the developers of the given app made.
 Seven levels of font size are available for customizing the iPhone’s text size.
 Especially with the larger iPhone 6 Plus, elderly users can notice huge improvements in usability and legibility.

-Open up your “Settings” app, go to “General” and then “Accessibility”.
+Open up your “Settings” app, go to “Accessibility” and tap “Display & Text Size”.
 This should be easy to find.
-Now from the list of accessibility improvements, select the “Larger Text” item.
+Now select “Larger Text” by toggling the button on the right hand side.

 There are two modes in which this can be toggled.
 Enable the toggle button at the top to gain access to the very largest text sizes, or just play with the slider until you are happy.
 The more you slide the slider to the right, the bigger the text preview will become.
 See the below images for reference: